 Yeast Infection Symptoms

 Sometimes you may be able to catch a yeast infection before it starts to spreads throughout your body.
 Candida that naturally lives in the digestive system cleans the body of heavy metals but when it begins to overgrow it starts to wreak havoc.
-This havoc can be felt as the symptoms listed below.
+This havoc can be felt like the symptoms listed below.
 These symptoms can also be felt when you have a Vaginal yeast infection, though they pertain to yeast infections as a whole.
 The five symptoms listed above are particular to a Vaginal Yeast infection.

 - White coating on the tongue